jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 terminate, we are unable to reason with its termination.

-In the recursion schemes provided by Meijer et al., the property to guarantee of termination is exclusive to the para and catamorphism .Conversely, the ana and apomorphism guarantees co-termination - it guarantees it will keep producing data.
-The hylomorphism is an interesting recursion scheme in its own right, it consists of the composition of cata and anamorphism which models general recursion - a more powerful type of recursion than primitive recursion.
+In the recursion schemes provided by Meijer et al., the property to guarantee of termination is exclusive to the para and catamorphism.
+Conversely, the ana and apomorphism guarantees co-termination - it will keep producing data.
+The hylomorphism is an interesting recursion scheme in its own right, it consists of the composition of cata and anamorphism which captures general recursion - a more powerful type of recursion than primitive.
 It also gives us turing completeness thus losing all guarantees of termination.

-5 Conclusion
+6 Conclusion
 ------------

 In this report, I have given a brief introduction to category theory.